 dev.off()

-There are several set up steps necessary.
-Reshape the array, and generate row and column names:
+There are several set-up steps necessary.
+Reshape the input array again, and generate row and column names:

 # reshape the 3-d array